Zettelkasten-Method/zettelkasten.de/content/introduction/index.md

 ### Choosing Software

 If you choose software to handle your Zettelkasten, there are some features the software should have.
-Below is a essential checklist for features you should look for:
+Below is an essential checklist for features you should look for:

 1. The software needs to make hypertext possible.
 There are two ways to accomplish this.
 You either use whatever linking feature the software offers -- this is often more convenient for less tech-savvy people --, or you stick to the imitation of direct links through full-text search.
 The search-based approach is more robust over time and across apps, but perhaps a bit more awkward to get used to.
 [See our demonstration how TextMate would handle links](https://www.youtube.com/watch?v=d-x8MpM4yDE).
 Keep in mind that I didn't modify TextMate in any way to accommodate the handling of a Zettelkasten.